Airmanf7/FinTechUMiamiHomework/README.md

    * It appears TerraUSD does not have a strong presence on Facebook and low interaction on Twitter.
 They should use those and other social media platforms to gain attention and drive more adoption of their products.
 The benefits to higher market share are the attraction not only of customers, but talent in the form of employees and third party developers.
 Considering the amount of data publicly available programs to search for people to direct target marketing campaigns would have a high amount of utility.
 Also, educational forums will always attract people seeking to learn new information and gain new skills.
 They should hold events, both virutally and in person to increase their visibility in the maretplace.

-* What technologies would this additional product or service utilize?

-* Why are these technologies appropriate for your solution?

 # Sources Used